Khao Sok National Park is probably the most underrated destination of Thailand.

 Wow!
 That’s a lot to be a beehive for tourists!
 Isn’t it?
 Let us know about the place now.

 Khao Sok National Park

-Unfortunately, I was in the wettest region of Thailand during monsoon and as we approached Khao Sok, I could see the clouds getting darker.
-Not just the clouds, the first sight of limestone cliffs bordering at a distant, forming a majestic line could be seen.
+Unfortunately, I was in the wettest region of Thailand during the monsoon, and as we approached Khao Sok, I could see the clouds getting darker.
+Not just the clouds, the first sight of limestone cliffs bordering at a distance, forming a majestic line, could be seen.
 I was thrilled, for this was my first sight of limestone karsts.
-The place was lush green that the greenery was spilling unto the roads.
-The rain started to lash down and my mind was all on the day tour that I wanted to do tomorrow.
+The place was lush green, that the greenery was spilling onto the roads.
+The rain started to lash down, and my mind was all on the day tour that I wanted to do tomorrow.